 Avon and Somerset Police have put significant resource into preventing disorder and making sure our communities were safe and felt safe.

-To date, three men have been charged and 17 people arrested for a range of offences in connection with the violent disorder in Bristol city centre on Saturday night.
-The latest information from Avon and Somerset Police can be found on their website or on their Facebook page.
+To date, three men have been charged and 19 people arrested for a range of offences in connection with the violent disorder in Bristol city centre on Saturday night.
+The latest information from Avon and Somerset Police can be found on the Avon and Somerset Police website or on the Avon and Somerset Police Facebook page.

 Neighbourhood officers are carrying out high-visibility reassurance patrols and these will continue over the coming weeks.